Li205001046/algebraic-multi-resolution/README.md

-Algebraic-multi-resolution contains the data and plot code of MT apparent resistivity and phase for the following three models.
+Algebraic-multi-resolution contains the data and plot codes of MT apparent resistivity and phase for the following three models.

 Three-layered earth model ---------------Response_layer_model.m